 An Assessor’s role is to judge competence, and to help people by guiding them through their qualification and helping them prove they are competent – ultimately it is the Assessor who has to make the call as to whether learners are competent, or ‘not yet’ competent.
 Judgement about competence is based on the Assessor’s experience and knowledge of what is expected in employment, and the competence standards set out in the qualification specification.
 If the standards are not met, the Assessor will provide feedback and offer advice and guidance.

-An Assessor makes a judgement about a person’s ability or competence in a particular job role.
-If you want to become an Assessor, you must have 3 things:
+In summary, if you want to become an Assessor, you must have 3 things:

 - Sufficient occupational experience and expertise in the subject area / job role

 This should be at least to the level being assessed, and be current and verifiable.
 This is normally achieved prior to taking the Assessor qualification.